JohnathanADrews/HularionDeveloper/README.md

 ##

-The documentation for creating applications is in the Hularion Experience repository, https://github.com/JohnathanADrews/HularionExperience.
-I am also working on adding some sample projects.
-In the meantime, feel free to check out the sample Cardarion game.
+In addition to the examples in the documentation, there is also a sample application that is the start to strategy card game created in HX called Cardarion.
+Feel free to check it out.
 Use the release tag on this repo to get the desktop environment, and then follow the instructions below.

 1. Clone or download the Cardarion repo.
 If downloaded, extract it into a folder.
 2. In Hularion Developer, go to Package->View Sources.